 A. Guardian ad Litem.
 As provided in Code of Civil Procedure section 372, a guardian ad litem must be appointed for a minor, incompetent person, or a person for whom a conservator has been appointed.
 Due to potential conflicts of interest, parents asserting individual claims or defenses may not serve as guardian ad litem for their minor children, absent a court order to the contrary.
+Further, if a guardian ad litem becomes aware that a potential or actual conflict of interest exists, the guardian ad litem shall promptly disclose this to the court by an appropriate ex parte application.
 Petitions for appointment of a guardian ad litem must be filed at the same time as the underlying complaint is filed.

-Guardian Ad Litem applications must include San Diego Superior Court form CIV-383 stating whether: a) the minor is the subject of a juvenile dependency proceeding; b) the minor is the subject of a probate guardianship; c) the proposed guardian is also asserting individual claims or defenses in the proceeding; and d) all of the minor's parents have been given notice of this proceeding.
+Guardian Ad Litem applications must include Attachment to JC Form #CIV-010/FL-935 (Application for Guardian Ad Litem - Civil and Family Law) (SDSC Form #ADM-430) stating whether: a) the minor is the subject of a juvenile dependency proceeding; b) the minor is the subject of a probate guardianship; and c) the proposed guardian is also asserting individual claims or defenses in the proceeding.
 If a custody order is in effect, the most recent order must be attached.